The birth of your child will be one of the most exciting, life-changing days of your life. But it will also be messy. Very messy.

 On your return home though, the real recovery begins.
 A great postpartum survival kit will make you feel cared for, and put you in the right state of mind to heal, recover and bond with your baby.
 Some things to include:

 - Bath herbs: Sea salt and healing herbs can be added to a warm bath to soothe your mind and help your body repair itself.
+Keep in mind that herbs are not regulated by the FDA.

 - Peri bottle: You’ll be feeling pretty tender for a while, and wiping with ordinary toilet paper can be painful.
 A little bottle that gently squirts water will help you stay clean and fresh without aggravating any stitches, if you have them.
 Also consider some gentle wet wipes.